Root Canal Therapy Endodontics Near Me El Paso, TX 915.595.3333

 Most people believe root canals are very painful, when in fact root canals relieve pain.
 The pain that is felt is from the pressure of the infection inside the tooth.
 The area of the tooth is numbed by a local anesthesia and you will not feel a thing.
 It's important to remember that it is being carried out by a professional dental surgeon.

-Root canal therapy costs vary, but it is a less costly option than having a tooth removed and replaced with a crown or bridge.
-The other option is extraction, and the cost of an implant or bridge to replace the tooth afterward is usually more expensive.
-Extraction can also lead to malocclusion, or misaligned teeth, and difficulty chewing.
+Root canal treatment costs vary, but it is a less costly option than having a tooth removed and replaced with a crown, bridge, or dental implant.
+Tooth extraction and the cost of an implant or bridge to replace the tooth afterward would be more expensive than a root canal.
+Extraction can also lead to malocclusion, misaligned teeth, jaw bone recession, and difficulty chewing.